dipankar-datta/sitar/README.md

 >**triggerNow:** This is an optional boolean field.
 On passing this field as true, the provided eventHanler function will be triggered immediately with current data.
 This is helpful when it is understood that the target object or data is already available in the memory and it can be accessed immediately along with subscribing it. <br>

 #### **Returns**
-subscribeShelf return a ShelfSubscription object which contains a unique subscription id and an unsubscribeShelf function.
+>**ShelfSubscription:** subscribeShelf return a ShelfSubscription object which contains a unique subscription id and an unsubscribeShelf function.
 This object can be stored as an instance variable which is used to unsubscribe the subscription.
 We need to call unsubscribeShelf() function of the ShelfSubscription object.

 #### **Example**
 ```